KhronosGroup/glTF/specification/2.0/README.md

 #### target.path :white_check_mark:

 The name of the node's TRS property to modify, or the "weights" of the Morph Targets it instantiates.
+For the "translation" property, the values that are provided by the sampler are the translation along the x, y, and z axes.
+For the "rotation" property, the values are a quaternion in the order (x, y, z, w), where w is the scalar.
+For the "scale" property, the values are the scaling factors along the x, y, and z axes.

 * **Type**: `string`
 * **Required**: Yes